niranjandasMM/custom-devise/README.md

-# Things covered and compledted in this application :
+# Things covered and completed in this application :

   * Added custom Devise Field - Phone Number
     *  Custom controller  and views for Devise